pusnikprimoz/fashion-mnist/README.md

 ```console
 foo@mnist:~$ tensorboard --logdir CNN2pooling2fully2_a\logs\tb_20200403-055721
 ```
-In particular, note that in all the cases the intersection between the training and validation error plot indicate that the prediction power of the analyzed CNN will not increase by training on further epochs.
+Note that the intersections between the training and validation accuracy/loss lines indicate that the prediction power of the analyzed CNN will not increase by training on further epochs.